paulcorral93/Active-Directory-Configuration/README.md

 </p>

 <h1>Domain Controller/Active Directory in Azure</h1>
 This tutorial outlines how to set up a domain controller with Active Directory within Azure Virtual Machines.
 Active Directory is a Centralized system for managing users and/or computers.
-It can be used to control permissions and security across an organization.
-A key tool in a Windows-based IT environment. <br />
+It can control permissions and security across an organization.
+It is a key tool in a Windows-based IT environment. <br />